Wednesday Mar 24rd, 2021, 1045-1800

 Aravaipa Canyon Ranger Station West Entrance to North Bypass Alternate to cement tank East Branch Horse Camp Canyon.

-The ranger station was under construction and there was no ranger to be found (we would learn the next day that the long-standing ranger had departed weeks before for another post, hence why we couldn’t ever get ahold of anyone.)
+The ranger station was under construction and there was no ranger to be found (we learned the next day that the long-standing ranger had departed weeks before for another post, hence the reason we never could get a hold of anyone.)
 Well, we tried.
 Reluctantly we turned around and picked up the alternate route a short ways from the station.
 We’d need to hike an additional 12 miles on top of the 12 through the canyon but since we’d gotten a ride to the station, we’d already skipped about 6 miles of the road walk.
 It didn’t make much sense to have Violet give us a ride back to the highway just to connect our steps plus all the extra miles, so we called it a wash.
 I was in a bad mood about the bureaucracy of the permit system but I decided just to put it behind me.
 A nice wash walk, then fun trail to the top of a ridge helped to improve my mindset.
 There were no notes for this alternate but we had a GPS trackline to follow and recent water reports from other hikers.
-It seemed to be a pretty straight-forward route along farm tracks.
+It seemed to be a pretty straight-forward route along old farm tracks.

 We wound through the hills, climbing very high over a saddle and then to the top of a mesa.
 Dramatic views south to Flattop mountain, encased by clouds and fresh snow entertained us.
 The sun had come out intermittently and we’d also had to put up our umbrellas for a few rain showers.
 It was cold and blustery but not too bad.
 We followed along the jeep track, which took us past many stock ponds, most dry.